mateusz-kow/currency-converter/README.md

 ## Usage

-The application is run from the command line using `python -m task`.
+The application is run from the command line using `python -m src`.

 ### Command-Line Arguments